devchallenges-io/curriculum/3-javascript/1-javascript/3-js-functions.md

 - **Default Parameters**: Use default parameters to set default values for function parameters, enhancing functionality and preventing undefined errors.
 - **Consistent Style**: Follow a consistent coding style for naming conventions and syntax.
 This promotes readability across different parts of your codebase.

-By integrating these principles into your development workflow, you create a solid foundation for robust applications.
-As you continue cultivating good habits, explore further into asynchronous operations with callback functions and the event loop in the next section.

 ## 8. Asynchronous JavaScript: Callback Functions and the Event Loop

 Asynchronous JavaScript allows web applications to handle tasks like API calls, file reading, or timeouts without blocking the main thread. **Callback functions** play a crucial role in this non-blocking approach as they let developers specify what should happen after an asynchronous task is done.